abrodyyy/stock-analysis/README.md

     Next i

-> 4. The script loops through stock data, reading and storing all of the following values from each row: tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices (25 pt).
+> 4. The script loops through stock data, reading and storing all of the following values from each row: tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices.

+    4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
+    For i = 0 To 11
+        Worksheets("All Stocks Analysis").Activate
+        Cells(4 + i, 1).Value = tickers(i)
+        Cells(4 + i, 2).Value = tickerVolumes(i)
+        Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1
+    Next i

-> 5. Code for formatting the cells in the spreadsheet is working (5 pt).
+> 5. Code for formatting the cells in the spreadsheet is working.

-> 6. There are comments to explain the purpose of the code (5 pt).
+    5) Formatting
+    Worksheets("All Stocks Analysis").Activate
+    Range("A3:C3").Font.FontStyle = "Bold"
+    Range("A3:C3").Borders(xlEdgeBottom).LineStyle = xlContinuous
+    Range("B4:B15").NumberFormat = "#,##0"
+    Range("C4:C15").NumberFormat = "0.0%"
+    Columns("B").AutoFit
+    dataRowStart = 4
+    dataRowEnd = 15

+    For i = dataRowStart To dataRowEnd
+        If Cells(i, 3) > 0 Then
+            Cells(i, 3).Interior.Color = vbGreen
+        Else
+            Cells(i, 3).Interior.Color = vbRed
+        End If
+    Next i

+    endTime = Timer
+    MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)
+    End Sub

 > 7. The outputs for the 2018 and 2018 stock analyses in the VBA_Challenge.xlsm workbook match the outputs from the AllStockAnalysis in the module (5 pt).